pellucida/tabutils/README.md

 Two simple programs to expand tabs set at specified positions into spaces and the reverse.

-I had a recent need to do this but couldn't find an obvious program but I vaguely remembered converting a small program from *Software Tools in Pascal*  (Kernighan and  Plauger, 1981.)
+I had a recent need to do this but couldn't find an obvious program but I vaguely remembered converting a small program from *Software Tools in Pascal*<sup>1</sup>  (Kernighan and  Plauger, 1981.)

 #### Synopsis